emilygv/emilyvernon.com/_posts/2024-12-04-keeping-an-assumptions-inventory.md

 ✏️ Join: Unable to join my first webinar?
 Come and view the recording of [How to Overcome the Common Pitfalls of Brand Positioning](https://www.youtube.com/watch?v=XoU29vqHkHg){:target="_blank"}.

-📚 Read: If you're looking for an easy, uplifting, semi-surreal read,[The Life Impossible](https://www.goodreads.com/book/show/198281740-the-life-impossible){:target="_blank"} by Matt Haig is a nice choice.
+📚 Read: If you're looking for an easy, uplifting, semi-surreal read, [The Life Impossible](https://www.goodreads.com/book/show/198281740-the-life-impossible){:target="_blank"} by Matt Haig is a nice choice.

 🎧 Listen: [How Globalization Has Changed Strategic Planning](https://hbr.org/podcast/2024/11/how-globalization-has-changed-strategic-planning){:target="_blank"} from HBR is a good sense-check on how global globalisation actually is.